How to Prune Clematis

 Clematis is a genus of climbing vines popular in gardens for their very showy flowers and attractive, whirlwind-like seed clusters shortly after.
-Since the flowers are the most important aspect of these plants, their bloom time dictates when and how to prune.
+Since the flowers are the most important aspect of these plants, their bloom time dictates when and how to prune clematis.

-This article outlines general pruning care and things to think about for clematis pruning.
-Once you know a little about your own plant, my step by step guide will take you through pruning your specific variety.
+Once you know a little about your own plant, this step-by-step guide will help you through the pruning process of your specific variety.

 When to Prune Clematis

-Flowers are the most important impact of clematis, so keeping them blooming strong, every year, is our main goal for pruning clematis.
-Step one: know when your clematis blooms:
+Flowers are the most important impact of clematis, so keeping them blooming strong every year is the main goal for pruning clematis.
+Know when your clematis blooms.

-- Mid-spring or later blooming: prune in early spring before buds swell and growth begins.
-How you cut, however, will depend on whether the plant blooms in spring or late summer, as detailed below.
+- Mid-spring or later blooming: Prune in early spring before buds swell and growth begins.
+How you cut, however, will depend on whether the plant blooms in spring or late summer.

-Take a step-by-step approach to pruning clematis.
-Start by deciding what size you wanted your plant to eventually be at maturity.
+Start by deciding what size you want your plant to eventually be at maturity.
 This is probably determined by the size of your armature, but keep in mind that you want to be able to reach the top to prune and train it.
 Are you willing to climb a ladder?

 Common Mistakes in Pruning Clematis

-Too afraid to prune.
-If you’re just too busy, I forgive you, but if you never prune your clematis because you are afraid you’ll do wrong...well, don’t be.
-If you ignore any vine it will fast become a weed, and clematis are too special to be weeds.
+Too afraid to prune: If you never prune your clematis because you are afraid you’ll do wrong...well, don’t be.
+If you ignore any vine it will fast become a weed, and clematis is too special to be weeds.
 Neglected clematis grow tall and bear flowers too high to see, or scramble all around, shade themselves, and bear flowers sparsely.
 You can do better.

-Pruning hard at the wrong time.
-If you prune a little, it’s okay to prune at the wrong time.
+Pruning hard at the wrong time: If you prune a little, it’s okay to prune at the wrong time.
 If you prune at the right time, it’s okay to prune a lot (“hard”).
-But if you prune hard at the wrong time, especially if you are shearing off the whole outside of the plant (a bad technique) you won’t see any blooms this year.
+But if you prune hard at the wrong time, especially if you are shearing off the whole outside of the plant (a bad technique), you won’t see any blooms that year.